sui-foundation/sips/sips/sip-FanTV_OpenID_Whitelist.md

 ## Security Considerations

+Security Measures for Certificate Signing Key

-(todo) discuss what measures you have taken to secure the certificate signing key. discuss whether applications can create client ID against your issuer.
+Q: What measures have you taken to secure the certificate signing key?

-(todo) Discuss worst case scenarios.
-If the JWK endpoint is unavailable, all zkLogin wallets associated with the provider will be locked out of their wallet since JWT cannot be generated.
-If the signing key is compromised, all wallets associated with this provider will result in loss of funds since anyone can forfeit the JWT and ZK proof as a result.
+A: Usage of HSMs to securely store and manage our signing keys, implement strict access controls with multi-factor authentication, conduct regular security audits and monitoring, and follow a key rotation policy to periodically replace the keys.

+Q: Can applications create client IDs against your issuer?

+A: For now, this is for our use case only, we can open it to other applications or the Sui universe in the future if needed.

+Q: What are the worst-case scenarios if the JWK endpoint is unavailable or the signing key is compromised?

+A: JWK Endpoint Unavailability:
+Impact: All zkLogin wallets will be locked out.
+Plan: We have a redundant infrastructure and a rapid incident response team to restore service.

 ## Copyright